dezihh/my-harmony-card/README.md

 </div>

 # In short words
-The [Harmony Card My-Harmony-Card](https://github.com/dezihh/my-harmony-card/) is a customizable remote control for managing a Harmony Remote Hub, offering flexible button assignments and configurable color design.
+The [Harmony Card My-Harmony-Card](https://github.com/dezihh/my-harmony-card/) is a highly customizable remote control for managing a Harmony Remote Hub, offering flexible button assignments and configurable color design.
 It allows the remote's height to be adjusted based on the selected activity and provides the option to save favorites and other specific functions.
 Configured activities can be automatically imported and linked to specific device IDs for a easy setup process.
 Special buttons can be assigned individual commands or service calls for each activity.
-Additionally, it includes aa scaling of the size of the remote for best fitting.
+Additionally, it includes a scaling of the size of the remote for best fitting.

 ## Introduction